 For the most part, yes.
 For instance, you can use these anxiety management therapies to suppress:

-- Behavioral symptoms – these include overprotective behavior, aggression, substance abuse, and compulsive behaviors.
+- Behavioral Symptoms – include overprotective behavior, aggression, substance abuse, and compulsive behaviors.

-- Cognitive symptoms – these are such as worrying, negative thinking, panic attacks, inability to focus, daydreaming, and obsessions with body sensations.
+- Cognitive Symptoms – are such as worrying, negative thinking, panic attacks, inability to focus, daydreaming, and obsessions with body sensations.